Wiltshire SEND education guide

 Once a decision has been made

 If a DaD determine the placement type as mainstream resource base or specialist then the following process is followed.
-The local authority give due regard to the following sections from the SEND code of practice - Gov.uk (opens new window):
+The local authority gives due regard to the following sections from the SEND code of practice - Gov.uk (opens new window):

 9.79 - If a child's parent or a young person makes a request for a particular nursery school or post-16 institution in these groups the local authority must comply with that preference and name the school or college in the EHC plan unless: